MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 You can manage access to a SharePoint site and its content with the restricted access control feature using either [SharePoint admin center](/sharepoint/get-started-new-admin-center) or [PowerShell](../SharePointServer/sharepoint-powershell.md).

-As a [SharePoint administrator](sharepoint-admin-role.md), you can apply site access restriction to your organization and then manage the feature for individual sites by specifying the group holding users who will have access.
+As a [SharePoint administrator](sharepoint-admin-role.md), you can enable site access restriction to your organization and then manage the feature for individual sites by specifying the group holding users who will have access.
 Users not in the group can't access the site or its content, even if they had prior permissions or a shared link.
 This policy applies to Microsoft 365 group-connected, Teams-connected, and non-group connected sites.

- Once you enforce a restricted access control policy, shared links to the site or content will no longer work.
-Users will be redirected to a webpage informing them they lack sufficient site access permissions to access the site.
+ Once you enforce a restricted access control policy, shared links to the site or content will no longer work for users outside of the group.
+Users who aren't in the group will be redirected to a webpage informing them they lack sufficient site access permissions to access the site.

 Restricted access control policy is enforced only when the user is opening the SharePoint site or opening the content in the SharePoint site.
-This behavior is like any other conditional access policies configured for a site.

 Unified Search connected experiences do not enforce restricted access control policy.
 Users can see search results if they have existing access permissions to the content or the site.
-However, when the user selects a search result item to open the site content, they’re denied access if they don't have site access permissions.
+However, when the user selects a search result item to open the site content, they’re denied access if they are not members of the specified access control group.

 Restricting site access via group membership can minimize the risk of oversharing content.
 For insights into data sharing, see [Data access governance reports](data-access-governance-reports.md).
-This extra security layer from restricted access control safeguards content.

 ## Prerequisites